 City safety protocols require appropriate social distancing and encourage face coverings for all visitors.

-Organizers also plan to release a virtual reception and exhibit tour with the artists on Friday, Aug.
-14, on the city website, www.murfreesborotn.gov, as well as on City TV and the Murfreesboro government’s YouTube channel.
-This will replace a planned in-person reception and tour scheduled during the Boro Art Crawl.
+Organizers also released a virtual reception and exhibit tour with the artists on the city website, www.murfreesborotn.gov, as well as on City TV and the Murfreesboro government’s YouTube channel.

 Anfinson teaches drawing, design and digital art courses in the art department’s foundations program.
 Her encaustic-infused paper works and animated films are often inspired by an interest in science, conservation, natural history, and narratives of ecosystems in flux.